Sign In / Sign Out

 The Archives are open by appointment only.
 Please contact the Archivist at +1 602 978-7236 to arrange for a tour.
 For more information about Thunderbird history in general, visit libguides.asu.edu/thunderbird.

-This monthly extension of Thunderbird Magazine features school news, videos, slideshows, business tips and trends, alumni pofiles and alumni chapter updates.
+This monthly extension of Thunderbird Magazine features school news, videos, slideshows, business tips and trends, alumni profiles and alumni chapter updates.
 Sent directly to your inbox, the digital publication is a convenient way to check out the latest Thunderbird activities and stay engaged.
-To receive the newsletter, e-mail: email@example.com.
+To receive the newsletter, e-mail: firstname.lastname@example.org.

 My Thunderbird (MTB)